Wednesday, March 26, 2025

 From Nama 684 to 741 the glories of the Divine Mother are discussed.

-The Divine Mother is the nature of Existence, Consciousness and Bliss.
+The Divine Mother is worshipped in the Sun’s disc.

 C N Nachiappan